MobileChromeApps/mobile-chrome-apps/docs/faq.md

 ### Do CCA Apps violate CSP?

-CCA does not enforce CSP, but we may look at adding it at some point in the future.
+CCA does not yet enforce CSP to the same extent as Chrome Apps on desktop.
+It currently does execute inline `<script>`s, and may in the future add further restrictions.
 [Track the issue](https://github.com/MobileChromeApps/mobile-chrome-apps/issues/73).

 ## How-to's: